0xProject/0x-protocol-specification/staking/staking-specification.md

 )
     external;

 /// @dev Stake ZRX tokens.
-Tokens are deposited into the ZRX Vault.
+Tokens are deposited into the `ZrxVault`.
 ///      Unstake to retrieve the ZRX.
 Stake is in the 'Active' status.
 /// @param amount of ZRX to stake. function stake(uint256 amount)
     external;

 /// @dev Unstake.
-Tokens are withdrawn from the ZRX Vault and returned to
+Tokens are withdrawn from the `ZrxVault` and returned to
 ///      the staker.
 Stake must be in the 'undelegated' status in both the
 ///      current and next epoch in order to be unstaked.
 /// @param amount of ZRX to unstake.